adtzlr/xdmfviewer/README.md

 ### Windows release

-Tagged releases publish a per-user MSI installer as a GitHub release asset.
+Tagged releases publish a ZIP archive as a GitHub release asset.
-Download the `.msi` file from the release page and run it normally; it installs into your user profile.
+Download the `.zip` file from the release page, extract it, and start `xdmfviewer.exe` from the extracted folder.

 The release workflow is triggered by version tags such as `v0.1.0`.